isaaclyman/blog/content/posts/how-to-measure-developer-productivity.md

 > Wait, you're saying I should reward temporary underperformers by telling them to take a break?
 That's not how management works.

 It seems like a reversal of the [carrot-and-stick methodology](https://en.wikipedia.org/wiki/Carrot_and_stick), right?
 That's because developers aren't mules.
 Neither carrots nor sticks will motivate them.
 If you can imagine a mule that loves pulling carts, takes pride in his work, and is always trying to do a better job, that's a much better analogy.
+Development is immensely challenging and satisfying work, requiring the total devotion of one's brainpower, and any distraction--family problems, stress, boredom, depression--can significantly reduce one's capacity for it.
+Most developers are motivated to do their best work by the nature of the work itself.
+You don't need to push their buttons to get them to work hard.

-> Wait, you mean to tell me that management isn't about forcing unwilling wage slaves to do as much distasteful work as possible?
+> You mean to tell me that management isn't about forcing unwilling wage slaves to do as much distasteful work as possible?

 Please tell me you're being sarcastic, Marcos.
-Developers, by and large, have a real passion for code and for building things.
-And on a larger scale, people in general want to do a good job--there really is satisfaction in a productive day's work.